uxrecipe/uxrecipe.github.io/README.md

 **Current version: 0.1.0**

++ Added a "Clear values" buttons - it will reset the inputs you typed.

+**Version 0.1.0**

 + The Estimation Calculator has been changed based on the feed I received.
 Now you add your numbers of hours.
 The subtotal is calculated automatically.